-The graphics display window is labeled OpenGL Display and contains a display of the various molecules and other graphical objects, like the axes, which make up the scene.
-When the mouse cursor is located inside the graphics display window, it may be used to perform the following actions:
+The graphics window is labeled VMD OpenGL Display and contains a view of the molecules and other objects which make up the scene.
+When the mouse is in the graphics display window, it may be used to perform the following actions such as:

-- Rotate, translate, or scale the displayed molecules - 'Pick' atoms or other objects.
-That is, select them in order to move them around, label them etc. - Move the lights - Translate and rotate a set of atoms - Apply a force (acceleration) to a set of atoms
+- Rotate, translate, or scale the displayed molecules - Select, or 'pick' atoms or other objects in order to move them, or label them - Translate and rotate a set of atoms - Apply a force (acceleration) to a set of atoms - Move the lights

-There are also hot keys, or keyboard accelerators, available when the mouse is in the graphics display window.
-These hot keys are bound to some VMD text commands, which are executed when a hot key is pressed.
-VMD has several built-in hot key commands (see Tables 4.1, 4.2, 4.3 and 4.4), and the user can add new ones as well (overriding the built-in ones if desired).
+User-defined keyboard accelerators, or hot keys, are also available when the mouse is in the graphics display window.
+These keys are bound to VMD text commands, which are executed when the key is pressed.
+VMD has many built-in default hot key commands (see Tables 4.1, 4.2, 4.3 and 4.4).
+Users can add new hot keys, overriding default settings if desired.